MatthiasT91/Robinhood-Webhook-Bot/README.md

 Introduction:
 -------------

-This repository contains scripts and tools for managing options/stock/crypto data using TradingView webhooks,
+This repository contains tools for managing options/stocks and crypto data using TradingView webhooks,
 	and interacting with the Robinhood API.